 I’m a PhD candidate at the Max Planck Institute for Evolutionary Anthropology in Leipzig, Germany.
-The focus of my PhD thesis is on leveraging ancient DNA to improve the models of demographic history of anatomically modern humans, with a particular emphasis on their interactions with the Neanderthals.
+The focus of my PhD thesis is on leveraging ancient and present-day human DNA data to improve the models of demographic history of anatomically modern humans, Neandertals and Denisovans.

 Although most of my daily work involves digging through messy ancient DNA sequences, I enjoy working with all kinds of data.
-In fact, my primary motivation for switching from computer science and software engineering to research was my dream of doing data-detective work while making cool plots.
-Luckily for me, my naive ideas mostly came true.
+In fact, my primary motivation for moving from computer science to research was my dream of doing data-detective work while making cool plots.

-When I’m not programming or doing science, I’m either playing board games, bouldering, reading books, cooking/eating vegan food, or listening to really heavy music.
+When I’m not programming or doing science, I’m either playing board games, bouldering, reading books, or listening to really heavy music.

 My general scientific interests involve using ancient and present-day DNA data, population genetics theory and computer simulations to understand various aspects of evolutionary histories humans and other species, such as the dynamics of population migration, admixture and extinction.